sensu/sensu-docs/content/sensu-go/5.16/api/overview.md

 ## Response Filtering

-**COMMERCIAL FEATURE**: Access API filtering in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access API response filtering in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][8].

 The Sensu API supports filtering for all GET endpoints that return an array.